pcardotatgit/DUO_Web_Demos/php/readme.md

 Once XAMPP is intalled, for the windows version locate the [ htdocs ] folder and copy [ duo_no ] into it.

 - Test your web server : http://localhost/duo_no
-- Authenticate with username = patrick and password = cisco.
+- Authenticate with username = patrick and password = password.

 # 1/  How works the authentication without DUO secondary authentication